pcpetty/Global-EV-Sales-Analysis/README.md

 # Global EV Sales Analysis: 2010-2024

+Electric Vehicles (EVs) are reshaping the automotive industry, marking a significant transition from traditional gasoline and diesel-powered vehicles to more sustainable and eco-friendly transportation options.
+With advancements in battery technology and a growing emphasis on reducing carbon emissions, EVs are becoming a viable and increasingly popular choice for consumers around the world.

-This project analyzes the global sales and adoption trends of Electric Vehicles (EVs) from 2010 to 2024.
-The analysis explores the distribution of EV stock share and sales across different regions and powertrain types, providing insights into the evolving landscape of the global EV market.
+This project analyzes the global EV sales data from 2010 to 2024, highlighting key trends and insights across different regions and powertrain types.
+By exploring the distribution of EV stock share and sales, we aim to identify patterns that reveal which regions and powertrain types are driving the global EV market.
+The analysis includes comparisons between EV stock share and sales share, as well as growth trends across various powertrain types over time.

-## Project Overview

-Electric Vehicles (EVs) are transforming the transportation sector, offering a sustainable alternative to traditional internal combustion engine (ICE) vehicles.
-This project delves into the global EV market, highlighting key trends and insights:

-- **Regional Comparison**: Identify leading and lagging regions in EV adoption.
-- **Powertrain Analysis**: Examine the growth of different EV powertrain types (BEV, PHEV, etc.) over time.
-- **Trend Analysis**: Analyze year-over-year growth rates in EV stock and sales share.
+Conclusion

+The analysis reveals several key insights into the global EV market:

+Regional Leaders: Regions such as Europe and Asia have shown significant growth in EV adoption, leading the global market in terms of both sales and stock share.

+Powertrain Dynamics: Battery Electric Vehicles (BEVs) are gaining traction, reflecting advancements in battery technology and increasing consumer preference for zero-emission vehicles.

+Growth Trends: The year-over-year growth analysis shows a steady increase in EV adoption, with notable spikes in sales during specific years, likely influenced by policy changes and incentives.

+Overall, the project provides a comprehensive view of the evolving EV landscape, highlighting the regions and powertrain types that are shaping the future of sustainable transportation.

 ## Dataset